IE-GAN: An Improved Evolutionary Generative Adversarial Network Using a New Fitness Function and a Generic Crossover Operator: Related Work

 \subsection{E-GAN}

-E-GAN designs an adversarial framework between a discriminator and a population of generators \cite{DBLP:journals/tec/WangXYT19}.
-Specifically, it assumes that the generators no longer exist as individuals, but as a population to confront with discriminator.
-From an evolutionary point of view, the discriminator can be considered as a changing environment during the evolutionary process.
+E-GAN \cite{DBLP:journals/tec/WangXYT19} {uses} an adversarial framework {with} a discriminator and a population of generators{ to improve the stability and generative capability of GANs}.
+Specifically, it assumes that the generators no longer exist as individuals{; instead, they are} a population {that competes} with {the} discriminator.
+From an evolutionary point of view, the discriminator can be considered a changing environment during the evolutionary process.

-In each evolutionary step of E-GAN, the evolution of the generator consists of three steps: variation, evaluation, and selection.
-The variation includes only mutation operation, and different loss functions are chosen as mutation operators to produce different offspring.
-Then, the generative performance of the generated offspring needs to be evaluated and quantified as the corresponding fitness.
-We will cite the fitness function in \cite{DBLP:journals/tec/WangXYT19} as $F^{E-GAN}$ in this paper to avoid confusion.
+In each {evolution} step of E-GAN, the evolution of the generator consists of three steps: variation, evaluation, and selection.
+The variation includes only {the} mutation operation, and different loss functions are chosen as mutation operators to produce different offspring.
+Then, the generative performance of the generated offspring needs to be evaluated and quantified {using} the corresponding fitness {value}.
+We will {call} the fitness function in \cite{DBLP:journals/tec/WangXYT19} $F^{E-GAN}$ in this paper to avoid confusion.
 After measuring the generative performance of all offspring, according to the principle of survival of the fittest, the updated generators are selected as the parents for a new round of training.

-We proposed E-GAN with crossover (CE-GAN) in \cite{DBLP:journals/corr/abs-2101-11186}, which is the preliminary step of this work.
+{The mutation operator used by E-GAN is more suitable for deep neural networks than random mutations that imitate organisms.
+A framework based on gradient learning rather than randomness allows the population to remain small and allows the system to converge to meaningful results relatively quickly.
+This evolutionary strategy guided by loss functions is more conducive to system stability.
+Meanwhile, this evolutionary process derived from learning is easily extended to other algorithms and tasks.} {In view of the above advantages of E-GAN, Li \textit{et al.}} {created an} E-GAN with crossover (CE-GAN) in \cite{DBLP:conf/ijcnn/LiZGL21}, which is {a} preliminary step {for} this work.